-This is a wrist warmer that I made with a homemade embroidery hoop and popsicle stick spool knitter (similar to the larger knitter used to knit the poly cord drawstring bag).
+This is a wrist warmer that I made with a homemade embroidery hoop and craft stick spool knitter (similar to the large knitter used to knit the poly cord drawstring bag).
 Isn’t it exciting to see another accessory* that we can create with our spool knitters that will actually work for us humans as opposed to the many things we can make with our knitters for dolls – not that I have anything against dolls.
-In fact, I may just have to get to work on a pair of wrist warmers for some of the dolls in our house very soon.
+In fact, I may just have to get to work on some wrist warmers for some of the dolls in our house very soon.

 When I got to the point that I thought I should bind off, I cut my working yarn with a good 12 ” or more left on it.
 Then I thread that yarn on a needle and ran it through each of the loops on my sticks and slipped it all off the sticks.
 I wove in my ends and finished the top and hole edges of the wrist warmer with a round of single crochet using some left over Debbi Bliss Cashmerino Aran.
 Finally, I hand washed it and layed it flat to dry.

 If you don’t want to go to the trouble of making your own knitter, you can also use a round loom knitter like you can find at a fabric or craft store.
 But as I’ve said before, the benefit of making a craft stick knitter is that you can use your hands only (no additional tool needed to manipulate your loops on your pegs).
 It’s also fun, fast (!) and produces an interesting-looking textile because of the extra bit of space you have between stitches.